These two roads formed the original route out of Fareham to the north, although North Hill is clearly more geared towards serving Park Lane.

 Turning right at what is now a signalised crossroads (a very recent change), we come to the key section of the exit route.
 North Hill was also a turnpike, but the name didn't stick because it old name is still relevant.
 The hill which it takes its name from is relatively steep and was a challenge to early vehicles, both motorised and horse-drawn, and large vehicles would usually require several people to dismount in order to speed up the climb.
 By the time they reach the top, most people would be too tired to argue about the charge, and consequently the turnpike was thought to be very profitable.

 In addition to the cottages and potter's houses at the top of the hill, more houses were added at the bottom at the start of the 20th Century.
 Having closed in the 1960s, in the 1970s the ancient North Hill House and pottery were replaced by houses to form West Downs Close.
 This incided with the opening of the M27, so some of these had large gardens which took them down to the motorway boundary.
+For a short time there was an engineering works, which was subsumed by the motorway.

 At the bottom of the hill, Wickham Road was plugged in to the existing layout (which can clearly be seen as a straight line), originally creating a simple split.
 With the opening of the motorway, and dualling of a short section of Wickham Road, the layout was changed so that Wickham Road clearly took priority, with North Hill being a right turn.
 In the early 1990s, with the opening of Furze Court, this became a roundabout.